MoonLight314/MoonLight314.github.io/_posts/2021-03-17-Win10_Tensorflow_2_GPU_EN.md

 <br>
 <br>

-* 저는 Tensorflow 2.3을 사용할 예정이기 때문에 그에 맞는 Python , Build Tool , cuDNN , CUDA Version을 확인합니다.
+* I am going to use Tensorflow 2.3, so check the Python, Build Tool, cuDNN, and CUDA Version accordingly.

 <br>
 <br>